flomesh-io/ztm/docs/Agent-API.md

-# Agent REST API
+# Agent API

-This REST API is organized into 4 types of resources that can be accessed by the standard HTTP semantics.
+This API is organized into 4 types of resources that can be accessed by the standard HTTP semantics.
 The 4 types of resources are:

 - Meshes
 - Endpoints